AND THE BIBLE *

 2:15.
 Euphrates, eup.-.h.-.ra-ate-es.,

-attack):"Desperately calling out for the ferryman to escape from the
+(battle, attack):"Desperately calling out for the ferryman to escape

-"Thief".
-She stole the apple and, ever since, women have suffered
+(thief): "Thief".
+She stole the apple and, ever since, women have

 3:24.
 Cherubim, xe-eru-ubi-im.,